 Sourdough Belgian Waffles

-When you think of Belgian waffles these days, you might imagine a very tall, crispy, deep pocketed round waffle brought to you covered in strawberries and whipped cream from your favorite breakfast place.
+When you think of Belgian waffles these days, you might imagine a very tall, crispy, deep-pocketed round waffle brought to you covered in strawberries and whipped cream from your favorite breakfast place.
 In truth, traditional Belgian waffles have nothing to do with tall sides and deep waffle-y pockets.
-The mark of an honest to goodness, traditional Belgian waffle is not in the special pan or fancy toppings, it’s in the fermentation.
+The mark of an honest-to-goodness, traditional Belgian waffle is not in the special pan or fancy toppings, it’s in the fermentation.
 That’s right.
 Real Belgian waffles are a fermented food.

 Belgian waffles were introduced to Americans at the 1964 Worlds Fair by Maurice Vermersch from Brussels, Belgium.
-Because Vermersch assumed Americans wouldn’t know that Brussels was capital of Belgium, and might just be confused by the specific name, he changed the name of the traditional Belgian street food “Brussels Waffles.”
+Because Vermersch assumed Americans wouldn’t know that Brussels was the capital of Belgium, and might just be confused by the specific name, he changed the name of the traditional Belgian street food “Brussels Waffles.”
 True Brussels waffles are a yeasted waffle, dating back to at least the 1840s.

 They can be made by starting a yeasted batter overnight with traditional baking yeast, or by adding a few tablespoons of sourdough starter to the batter instead of the yeast.

 To serve, the sky’s the limit for your creativity.
-Traditional Brussels waffles were always made square, and were either served with powdered sugar or occasionally topped with whipped cream.
-Yogurt and almond butter help to round out the meal and increase the protein content for the health conscious who want to avoid morning blood sugar spikes.
-Fresh preserves, such as strawberry or cherry jam complement the crunchy waffle exterior and bring the sweet tart pleasure of fruit into the meal.
+Traditional Brussels waffles were always made square and were either served with powdered sugar or occasionally topped with whipped cream.
+Yogurt and almond butter help to round out the meal and increase the protein content for the health-conscious who want to avoid morning blood sugar spikes.
+Fresh preserves, such as strawberry or cherry jam complement the crunchy waffle exterior and bring the sweet-tart pleasure of fruit into the meal.
 Feel free to also try butter and maple syrup if you just want to keep it simple.

 How to Make Sourdough Belgian Waffles